School children listening to a guided tour

 Programs

 The recommended grade level for each program is listed below.
 However, if you think a different program may be better suited to your students, you can consult with staff about your options.
-High school field trips can also be accommodated upon request.
 Contact info is shared toward the bottom of this page.

 Animal Identification